wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 50 So it happened , after they had trusted to the faith of the servants of the king ; Gordon , a captain of the ships in the river Potomac , came up against them before the town ;

-51 And took their merchant ships ; and compelled the people to open their store-houses , and put into the vessels their flour , even sixteen thousand barrels , and their wine: and their cotton , and a thousand hogsheads of the sweet-scented plant.
+51 And took their merchant ships ; and compelled the people to open their store-houses , and put into the vessels their flour , even sixteen thousand barrels , and their wine : and their cotton , and a thousand hogsheads of the sweet-scented plant.

 52 So the robbers of the king took them away , sacked the town , and laughed at the people thereof , for trusting to the faith of British honour.

 53 However , as they passed along down the river , with their ill-gotten treasure , lo ! the ships of Britain were assailed , and nigh being destroyed :

-54 For Rogers , and Perry , and Porter , three valiant captains of the navy of Columbia , gave them hindrance and annoyed them greatly:
+54 For Rogers , and Perry , and Porter , three valiant captains of the navy of Columbia , gave them hindrance and annoyed them greatly :

-55 Perry and Porter raised fortifications upon the borders «f the river , and put therein the destroying engines , which , when the vessels came nigh by , they let loose upon them abundantly , and wounded them in their tackling , and slew numbers of their men.
+55 Perry and Porter raised fortifications upon the borders of the river , and put therein the destroying engines , which , when the vessels came nigh by , they let loose upon them abundantly , and wounded them in their tackling , and slew numbers of their men.

-56 Moreover , the balls which the engines vomited forth , were red and hot from the. mouth of the fiery furnace.
+56 Moreover , the balls which the engines vomited forth , were red and hot from the mouth of the fiery furnace.

 57 Meanwhile , Rogers sent his fire-ships among them to destroy them as they fled ; nevertheless they escaped.

-58 Now about this time , being the thirtieth day of -the same month , Peter , whose sir-name was Parker , who commanded a strong ship of the king , was committing many depredations along the shores of the Chesapeake ;
+58 Now about this time , being the thirtieth day of the same month , Peter , whose sir-name was Parker , who commanded a strong ship of the king , was committing many depredations along the shores of the Chesapeake ;

-59 So Peter essayed to go , in the night-time , against some of the husbandmen of Columbia , commanded by .the gallant Reid , about the borders of the state of Maryland ;
+59 So Peter essayed to go , in the night-time , against some of the husbandmen of Columbia , commanded by the gallant Reid ,* about the borders of the state of Maryland ;

+* Col. Reid, of the militia.

 60 And when he had landed his men of war , he went out after the husbandmen , and the plunder ; but they were upon the watch , and fell upon him , and killed and maimed about two score , and were nigh making captives of them all ; and Peter was amongst the slain.

-61 Now when the news of the taking of the chief city of Columbia , and the sacking of Alexandria was received in Britain , at first the people rejoiced , saying , 'Now , forsooth , have we conquered these cunning Yankees !
+61 Now when the news of the taking of the chief city of Columbia , and the sacking of Alexandria was received in Britain , at first the people rejoiced , saying , Now , forsooth , have we conquered these cunning Yankees !

-62 But afterwards they became ashamed , and hid their faces ; for they had heard the judgment of the surrounding nations , by whom their vandalism was condemned.5
+62 But afterwards they became ashamed , and hid their faces ; for they had heard the judgment of the surrounding nations , by whom their vandalism was condemned.*

+* A number of well written articles were published , not only in the papers of France and Germany , but even in England , in which this scandalous imitation of the conduct of the Goths and Vandals was very severely reprehended.

 CHAP.
 XLVI.